-Elham Sahraei is an Assistant Professor at Department of Mechanical Engineering in Temple University, and she is the Director of Electric Vehicle Safety Lab (EVSL).
-Dr. Sahraei has also been a Research Scientist at the Impact and Crashworthiness Lab of Massachusetts Institute of Technology since 2014.
-She is the co-director of the MIT Battery Consortium, a multi-sponsor industrial program supported by major automotive and battery manufacturers such as Daimler, Jaguar Land-Rover, LG Chem, and Boston Power.
-She has been a co-investigator of multiple Ford-MIT Alliance projects, and a DOE project with National Renewable Energy Lab on safety of Li-Ion batteries.
-Her current research is focused on characterization and computational modeling of advanced energy storage systems (Li-Ion batteries) for electric vehicles.
-She earned her PhD degree from the George Washington University in 2011, and completed two years of post-doctoral training at Massachusetts Institute of Technology in 2013, where she became a Research Scientist afterwards.
-Besides characterization and modeling of Li-Ion batteries, her expertise includes full-scale vehicle crash analysis, occupant protection, and analysis of roadside safety structures.
+Elham Sahraei is an Associate Professor at Department of Mechanical Engineering in Temple University, and she is the Director of Electric Vehicle Safety Lab (EVSL).
+Prior to Temple, Dr. Sahraei was a Research Scientist at the Impact and Crashworthiness Lab of Massachusetts Institute of Technology and the co-director of the MIT Battery Consortium, a multi-sponsor industrial program supported by major automotive and battery manufacturers.
+Her research is focused on characterization and computational modeling of advanced energy storage systems (Li-Ion batteries) for electric vehicles.
+She earned her PhD degree from the George Washington University in 2011.

 Mohammad joined Electric Vehicle Safety Lab (EVSL) in Fall 2018.
 His research is focused on multi-physics modeling of lithium-ion cells.
 He has developed a method to calibrate in-situ tensile properties of pouch cells from 3 point bending experiments.
 Mohammad works both with Ansys LS Dyna and Abaqus software.